rajattomar132/EDA-And-Visualization-on-Squid-Game/README.md

 ## Support

-For support, email rajattomar132@gamil.com or join our Slack channel.
+For support, email rajattomar132@gamil.com or reach me out on linkedin .

 ## Related